 - " Downward pressure on the bank's ratings could result from a downgrade of the bank's BCA.
-The bank's long-term ratings could also be downgraded as result of a declining senior unsecured balances outstanding, which could lead to a lower notching uplift as a result of our Advanced LGF analysis. - " The bank's BCA could be downgraded if its asset risk predominantly from its residential real estate, SME and trade finance lending books increases and leads to sustainably higher problem loans, combined with a meaningfully lower cushion from its capital ratios and profitability.
+The bank's long-term ratings could also be downgraded as result of a declining senior unsecured balances outstanding, which could lead to a lower notching uplift as a result of our Advanced LGF analysis. - " The bank's BCA could be downgraded if its asset risk predominantly from its residential real estate, SME and trade finance lending books materially increases and leads to sustainably higher problem loans, combined with a meaningfully lower cushion from its capital ratios and profitability.
 Furthermore, a deteriorating liquidity profile could exert downwards rating pressure.

 This publication does not announce a credit rating action.
-For any credit ratings referenced in this publication, please see the ratings tab on the issuer/entity page on www.moodys.com for the most updated credit rating action information and rating history.
+For any credit ratings referenced in this publication, please see the issuer/deal page on https://ratings.moodys.com for the most updated credit rating action information and rating history.